pfunami/CAMRI_Loss/README.md

 In multi-class classification problems, CAMRI loss can improve recall of the specific class(es) without sacrificing accuracy comparing to cross-entropy loss.

-Our paper & poster corresponding to this implementation is following:
+Our paper & poster corresponding to this implementation are followings:

 - Paper: TBA (The paper has already been published on [IEEE WCCI 2022 IJCNN track (Padova, Italy)](https://wcci2022.org/programs/).
 Please wait until it becomes public.)